 “Assessing the impact of waiting list volume on outcome and prognosis in liver transplantation patients” (Word Count: 15)

 In this final version of the title, one can immediately recognize the subject and what objectives the study aims to achieve.
-Note the important terms are written at the beginning and end of the title: “Assessing,” which is the main action of the study, is placed at the beginning; and “liver transplantation patients,” the specific subject of the study, is placed at the end.
+Note that the most important terms appear at the beginning and end of the title: “Assessing,” which is the main action of the study, is placed at the beginning; and “liver transplantation patients,” the specific subject of the study, is placed at the end.

-Adding a subtitle
+Adding a Research Paper Subtitle

 “ : a case study of US adult patients ages 20-25”